Registration is open for OMED22 | Save your spot today!

-Get details on what to expect and how to prepare for Virtual DO Day 2021.
+Get details on what to expect and how to prepare for DO Day 2022.

-This year’s DO Day, taking place virtually March 7-8, 2021, will not only engage members of the osteopathic community with lawmakers, but also provide professional development and advocacy training that will help you take your career to the next level.
+This year’s DO Day, taking place April 23-27, 2022, will not only engage members of the osteopathic community with lawmakers, but also provide professional development and advocacy training that will help you take your career to the next level.
 Get all of the answers to your questions below.

 Registration is now open.
 Everyone must register to access the DO Day platform.
 There is no single-day registration available.